Skip to Main Content

 What is DWR Doing About Mange in Bears?

 DWR takes the problem of mange and its potential implications on black bears seriously.
-The most important step right now is continuing to work with the public to collect reports of mange-infested bears.
-Over the past three years, the information gathered from these reports and submission of biological samples has helped DWR to tailor response protocols and provide better information to the public, both of which depend on the severity of the infestation.
+An ongoing and critical step is continuing to work with the public to collect reports of mange-infested bears.
+The information gathered from these reports and submission of biological samples has helped DWR to tailor response protocols, provide better information to the public, make regulation changes, and focus research efforts.

 Accurate data on mange-affected bears is helping us track spread and potential modes of transmission and create procedures to quickly confirm cases in new areas.
-This data is also being shared cooperatively with neighboring states where mange is present so that we can work collaboratively to determine long-term solutions and potential impacts on bear populations.
+This data is also being shared cooperatively with neighboring states and wildlife health professionals to collaboratively determine potential impacts on bear populations and develop long-term management strategies.

 There are still many unknowns about mange in black bears.
-Bears are resilient animals and some do survive infestations of mange.
-DWR evaluates each report on a case-by-case basis to determine a response.
-For many bears that are still in acceptable body condition and behaving normally, DWR does not recommend humane dispatch.
-They are monitored and are only humanely dispatched if they become severely affected (poor body condition, altered behavior, and/or unlikely to survive).
-Reports of mange in new areas outside of the 14 county zone are responded to in accordance with established field protocols to quickly assess whether an animal is infested with mange or not.
+Bears are resilient animals and many survive infestations of mange.
+A study conducted in Pennsylvania recently showed 74% of bears with a mild to moderate case overcame the infestation without any intervention.
+DWR evaluates each mange report on a case-by-case basis to determine an appropriate response.
+For many bears that are still in acceptable body condition and behaving normally, DWR does not recommend humane dispatch or other interventions.
+Reports are monitored and bears are only humanely dispatched if they become severely affected (poor body condition, altered behavior, and/or unlikely to survive).
+Reports of mange in new areas outside of the 24 positive counties are responded to in accordance with established field protocols to quickly assess whether an animal is infested with mange or not.

 Can Mange in Bears be Treated?